haskell-servant/servant-elm/README.md

 ## Example

-Let's get some language pragmas and imports out of the way.
+First, some language pragmas and imports.

 ```haskell
 {-# LANGUAGE DataKinds     #-}